Agence-DnD/PIMGento-API/README.md

 PIMGento (API) is a Magento extension that allows you to import your catalog from Akeneo API into Magento.

-You can discover PIMGento (API) on the official website (https://www.pimgento.com/).
+You can discover PIMGento (API) on the [official website](https://www.pimgento.com/).

-> This version is replacing the old PIMGento connector (https://github.com/Agence-DnD/PIMGento).
+> The [first version](https://github.com/Agence-DnD/PIMGento) of the PIMGento connector will not be maintained anymore.

 ## Documentation

 PIMGento (API) complete documentation is available [here](doc/summary.md).

+You can also watch the video demonstration dedicated to the connector [here](https://youtu.be/nDCly34gWjk).

 Akeneo API complete documentation is available [here](https://api.akeneo.com/).

 ## How it works